JaKooLit/Arch-Hyprland/README.md

 #### 🆕  Prerequisites
 - This install script is intended for atleast Server type / Minimal Arch Linux installed.

+> [!NOTE]
-#### 🔘 Pipewire and Pipewire audio
+> 🔘 Pipewire and Pipewire audio
 - This script will install pipewire and will also disable or will uninstall pulseaudio.
-If you dont want it, you can simply just delete pipewire.sh in install-scripts folder before installing.
+If you dont want it, edit install.sh, about line 191 and comment the line  `execute_script "pipewire.sh"` or you can simply just delete pipewire.sh in install-scripts folder before installing.

 #### ✨ Costumize the packages to be installed
 - inside the install-scripts folder, you can edit 00-hypr-pkgs.sh.
 Care though as the Hyprland Dots may not work properly!